-Romanesco Soup, in the prettiest shade of pale green for springtime, receives a hefty dose of flavor and added crunchy texture from the irresistible za’atar granola that’s sprinkled on top.
+This creamy vegan Romanesco Soup, in the prettiest shade of pale green for springtime, receives a hefty dose of flavor and added crunchy texture from homemade savory za’atar granola that’s sprinkled on top.

 I’m on a green food kick right now and I’m not at all sorry about it.
 With my honeymoon trip less than a week away and a new swimsuit purchased, I’m all about the lean, clean, and green meal options in order to feel my best whilst frolicking around on the beaches of Costa Rica in said new swimsuit.